Finance

 To overcome risk concerns and perceptions by lenders, contingency fee law firms need to know how to present a strong, contingent case pipeline.
 This effort can be challenging since the cash flow cycle of a contingency fee law firm’s business is inherently irregular.

-Many commercial, big-name banks see this as a credit risk which restricts the amount of credit they will extend to the firm.
+Many commercial, big-name banks don’t have the expertise to value the firm’s case inventory and therefore see this as a credit risk.
+As a result, these banks will restrict the amount of credit they will extend to the firm.
 Although most traditional banks will not use a firm’s contingent case inventory as collateral to lend against, law firm owners can still present the strength of their contingent case pipeline to ease any credit risk concerns.

 For law firms that fund through litigation funding companies, the perceived credit risk will typically lead to an offer of extended credit at high, double-digit interest rates.
 Although many funding companies will lend against a firm’s contingent case inventory, law firm owners should still know how to value their contingent case pipeline independently – funding companies are not lawyers and do not have in-depth knowledge of what cases are worth.